nikvo1/napari-nuclephaser/docs/General information/Sliced inference overview.rst

 Object detection models are taking an image of a certain size as an input.
 For example, YOLO models are accepting images 640x640 pixels.
-If an image will have a different size, it will be resized to 640x640.
+If an image has a different size, it will be resized to 640x640.
 But what if I have a large whole-slide image 10000x10000 pixels with thousands of objects?
 After compression to 640x640 it will loose all the information.